evkx/evkx.github.io/content/technology/battery/cell/_index.md

     <figcaption><h4>Samsung prismatic cells</h4></figcaption>
 </figure>

-Parts of the electrode and separator sheets of a prismatic cell that are close to the container corners can experience more stress.
-This can damage electrode coating and lead to the non-uniform distribution of the electrolyte.
+Parts of a prismatic cell's electrode and separator sheets close to the container corners can experience more stress.
+This stress can damage electrode coating and lead to the non-uniform distribution of the electrolyte.

-When combining prismatic cells into packs, the cell box-like shape enables optimal use of the available space.
-However, this optimal space is achieved at the cost of more challenging thermal management.
-This is because there are no space cavities between the cells as there are in a pack of cylindrical cells.
+The cell box-like shape optimizes the available space when combining prismatic cells into packs.

 ## Pouch housing